jkjung-avt/keras_imagenet/README.md

 6. As an example, train a 'GoogLeNet_BN' (GoogLeNet with Batch Norms) model.

-   Take a peek at [train_new.sh](https://github.com/jkjung-avt/keras_imagenet/blob/master/train_new.sh) and [models/googlenet.py](https://github.com/jkjung-avt/keras_imagenet/blob/master/models/googlenet.py) before running it.
-You could adjust the learning rate schedule, weight decay and epochs in the script to see if it produces a model with better accuracy.
+   You could take a peek at [train_new.sh](https://github.com/jkjung-avt/keras_imagenet/blob/master/train_new.sh) and [models/googlenet.py](https://github.com/jkjung-avt/keras_imagenet/blob/master/models/googlenet.py) before executing the training.
+For example, you might adjust the learning rate schedule, weight decay and total training epochs in the script to see if it produces a model with better accuracy.

    ```shell
    $ ./train_new.sh googlenet_bn